 Tall Bearded Irises prefer a well drained site with sun for at least half the day.

-Top dress early in Spring with a general purpose NPK garden fertiliser.
+Top dress early in Spring with a low in Nitrogen or general garden fertiliser.

 Divide clumps when they get crowded (approx. every 3-4 years) keeping only the young vigorous growth.